Fonkoze: Resolving the Financing Dilemma

 Professionalization and growth continued throughout 1998, 1999, and 2000.
 As Fonkoze faced the new millennium, however, it became evident a new path was necessary.
 The financing mechanism Fonkoze had been Utilizing—low-interest loans from abroad and donations—no longer seemed to be a viable long-term strategy for the simple reason that the gourds were no longer stable.
 Fonkoze was borrowing in dollars and lending in gourdes.
 When the gourde began to devalue rapidly beginning in the year 2000, it was clear that when it came time to repay the loans in dollars, the gourdes would no longer have the same value and there would be a shortfall in Fonkoze's ability to repay.
 Raising funds for the non-financial services was also a challenge.

 While the organization had come a long way, it seemed Fonkoze's dream of sustainability (at least for its financial services work) was always just out of reach.
 There was simply not enough capital to reach the scale that would be necessary to make the institution profitable.
 With a network of 15 branches, Fonkoze's capacity clearly outstripped its capital base—and its capital base consisted of 100% debt.
 Another financing strategy would have to be devised.

 Other foundations and microcredit institutions throughout the developing world dealt with the same dilemma as Fonkoze.
-Prodem in Brazil, the Grameen Bank in Bangladesh, and CARD in the Philippines all made the transition to full-fledged microcredit commercial banks, yet had begun as foundations or not-for-profits in their respective countries.
+Prodem in Bolivia, the Grameen Bank in Bangladesh, and CARD in the Philippines all made the transition to full-fledged microcredit commercial banks, yet had begun as foundations or not-for-profits in their respective countries.
 As Fonkoze began to study their model of development, they discovered that in each case, the organization was driven by the same challenges of sustainability, scale, and capital.

 It was at this time that Gordon McCormick, a Fonkoze USA major donor and Wall Street investment banker, became an active part of the team to shape Fonkoze's future.
 He and Anne both believed that private capital could be accessed to tackle the problem of poverty in Haiti.
 Together, they set about to do just that by actively visualizing what it would take to create a solid financial base from which the institution could grow.
 One thing was evident — Fonkoze was having no trouble mobilizing savings in the communities in which it was operating.
 Every year, since 1996, the volume of savings had more than doubled.
 By the end of the year 2000 it stood at almost US$2 million.
 With a commercial bank license, Fonkoze would be able to access those deposits for lending.
 If they could add to that another $2-$3 million in capital from abroad, Fonkoze would have a stable base from which to reach scale.